Lamampis/dotfiles/README.md

 # My xmonad and hyprland configuration
- My mostly yoinked dotfiles for my xmonad.
-This repo is mostly meant for me to store my configs for easy access but feel free to use them.
+My dotfiles for my XMonad & Hyprland.
+This repo is mostly meant for me to store my configs for easy access but feel free to yoink them.
 I recently switched over to hyprland, it's a great window manager.
 My configs for both window managers are very similar.
 I only use hyprland nowadays, but my old configs for xmonad will still be available here.